ZynoXelek/RnR/README.md

 --code_gen
 ```

+This process requires that the optimization option is used.

 #### Dump the generated ASM

 You can dump the generated ASM from the parsed program in a file of your choice by adding the following subcommand: (It requires that you have used the `-c` or `--code_gen` subcommand)
 ```bash
 --asm <relative_output_path>
 ```

+This process requires that the code generation option is used.

 #### Run the generated ASM